charanya78/citi-tradex/README.md

 ## JENKINS AND OPENSHIFT DEPLOYMENT

 ![alt text](https://github.com/charanya78/citi-tradex/blob/main/diagrams/jenkins.png)
-- This shows the Jenkins pipeline created for our application
+- This shows the Jenkins pipeline created for our application where the steps are testing, build, container creation, deploying to openshift

 ![alt text](https://github.com/charanya78/citi-tradex/blob/main/diagrams/openshift.png)
-- This shows three services hosted on OpenShift - REST API, SQL DATABASE and DUMMY TRADE FILLER SERVICE
+- This shows three services hosted on OpenShift - REST API, SQL database and Dummy Trade Filler Service
+- Dummy Trade Filler Service is a mock Stock exchange hosted on OpenShift where the user's stock order is recovered and status of the order is sent back.

 ## FEATURES